pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 This pipeline is designated to significantly reduce random-access-memory (RAM) usage, without any significant reduction in throughput (TPT).

 ## **Motivation**
 In serveral applications, the input batch of a PyTorch model may require large amounts of RAM.
-Such applications may include video processing or in 3D graphics.
+Such applications may include video processing and 3D graphics.

 By current dataloader multiprocessing pipeline design, workers simultaneously prepare batches and send them into shared memory, by a queue.
 In practice, about _num_workers_ batches are simultaneously stored in shared memory, nearly after epoch start.